ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 ## Method 1: Hotspot

 **Build** your firmware file, either via the ExpressLRS Configurator or PlatformIO.
 The ExpressLRS Configurator will open a folder for you where the correct firmware file was created and should be named like `<target name>-<version>.bin` (e.g. for the Happymodel ES24TX, the file will be `HappyModel_ES24TX_2400_TX-1.1.0.bin`).
-Meanwhile, PlatformIO should create the file within the `\src\.pio\build\<target name>\`.
+Meanwhile, PlatformIO should create the file within the `\src\.pio\build\<target name>\` folder.

 Put your device in WiFi Updating mode.
 For TX modules, this is accomplished using the ExpressLRS Lua Script.
 Simply select `WiFi Update` from the script and it should start the Update Hotspot.
 For receivers, power the receiver and wait until `AUTO_WIFI_ON_INTERVAL` time has elapsed and that the LED on the receiver is blinking fast.

-Connect to the hotspot the device has created.
+Connect to the hotspot that the device has created.
 For Tx modules, this hotspot should show up as **ExpressLRS TX Module** while for receivers, the hotspot will have a name such as **ExpressLRS RX**.
 They have the same password: `expresslrs`.
 *Note: The receivers, due to their respective sizes, doesn't have robust WiFi antennas and you will have to bring them closer to the device you're connecting from.
-The window that opens can easily be closed*
+The window that opens can easily be closed.*

 Navigate your browser to `http://10.0.0.1/` and the WiFi Update Page should show up.